gh8423306-ship-it/mi-boot-replacer/README.md

 > [!TIP]
 > If you get a blank screen after adding your own animation, it's likely because the ZIP file wasn't compressed right.
 Use "store-only" mode (no compression) when creating the ZIP.

+## Backup and Restore

+During the **first installation**, you'll be prompted to backup your current boot animation.
+The backup functionality helps you restore the original animations if needed.

+### Backup Behavior

+**First Install:**
+- When installing the module for the first time, if no backup exists, you'll be prompted to backup your current boot animation
+- Backups are stored in `/data/adb/boot-backups/` and include all `bootanimation*.zip` files from your selected location

+**Module Updates:**
+- When updating the module, the backup process will be automatically skipped if a backup already exists
+- Your original boot animations remain safely backed up from the first installation

+### Restore Original Animation

+To restore your original boot animation:

+1. **Disable or uninstall this module** in Magisk/KernelSU/APatch
+2. **Reboot** your device

+> [!NOTE]
+> The module uses systemless mounting, so simply disabling it will automatically restore your original animations without manual file operations.

 ## To-Dos
 1. ~~Add GitHub Actions workflow for automated module building~~ (Done)
 2. Auto detect and select path for corresponding models